 - Basmati Rice

-- Chicken thighs or leg quarters- my original recipe just used leg quarters (skin and all) because it gives the best flavor, however, these days I find myself using boneless chicken thighs for simplicity's sake.
+- Chicken thighs: my original recipe just used leg quarters (skin and all) because it gives a delicious flavor.
+However, these days I find myself only using boneless chicken thighs for simplicity's sake.

 🍗 Substitutions & Additions